Guidance for Returning Officers - Assistance with voting for disabled voters

 Providing accessible sample ballot papers

 Some voters may find it useful to look at the ballot paper in advance of going to the polling station to help them to prepare for the process of voting.
-You could provide sample ballot papers on your website to support this, and ensure that any you do provide are accessible to electors who use screen readers.

 Providing information to political parties, candidates and agents about accessible voting at polling stations